 Are You Sleeping with Your Eyes Open?
 (Yes, That’s a Thing—and It Could Be Causing Your Red Eyes!)

-You wake up with red, irritated eyes and chalk it up to allergies, dry air, or too much screen time.
+Picture this: you wake up with red, irritated eyes and chalk it up to allergies, dry air, or too much screen time.
 But what if the culprit is something totally unexpected?

 At Optical Expressions, we see this more often than you’d think—believe it or not, one reason your eyes might be red in the morning is because… you’re sleeping with your eyes open.